 At what age should I start screening for colon cancer?
-Most people get their first screening test at age 50—but based on your health profile and family history, your doctor might recommend an earlier age.
+According to the American Cancer Society (ACS), most people should get their first screening test at age 45—but based on your health profile and family history, your doctor might recommend an earlier age.

 Which colon screening test should I get?
 Colonoscopy, which allows a physician to examine your entire colon while you are sedated, is the most widely recommended screen for colon cancer.
 Other tests such as flexible sigmoidoscopy, which examines only the lower part of the colon, and virtual colonoscopy, which uses a noninvasive CT scan, are available.
 Your doctor can review the pros and cons of each test—but colonoscopy is the gold standard.

 What about a stool test?
 Stool tests look for blood in the feces, which can be a sign of a digestive problem or colon cancer.
-The American Cancer Society suggests getting this test every year after age 50.
-It is not, however, a substitute for colonoscopy.
-Ask your doctor whether this test should be part of your colon cancer-screening regimen.
+The ACS suggests getting this test every year—or the multitargeted stool DNA test (MT-sDNA) every three years.
+Ask your doctor whether a stool test should be part of your colon cancer-screening regimen.

 Is there any way to make the “bowel prep” less unpleasant?
 There are a variety of products and tricks to make the bowel-cleansing process more bearable.
 Your doctor can explain which he/she uses and which might be best for you.